hiroshitomi/block-hiroshi/README.md

-# Prueba técnica - clone web BLOCK
+# Technical test - clone web BLOCK

 Task:
  Create a responsive web page that replicates the homepage of the website block.xyz.